Chapter Two

 “Yes, Oreos.”

-“A few more hours,” Fable’s father said.
+“A few more hours,” Fable’s dad answered.

-“What is the rush?” her father asked, suspicion lacing his words.
+“What is the rush?” her father asked.

 “I’m just bored,” Fable said, turning her attention to the world rushing by her.